NimbleBoxAI/nbox/docs/source/index.rst

 ``nbox`` can load any underlying model from package and can consume anything (eg. code above) whether it is ``filepaths``\ , ``PIL.Image`` or just a ``numpy array``.

-The objective is to make usage 🥶.
+The objective is to make using ML models 🥶.
 Hope you enjoy this.

 **Yash Bonde** (NimbleBox.ai R&D)